Active Directory Backup & Restore

 - COM+ class registration database this has information about component services applications.

-- Certificate services database contains certificates used to authenticate users.
+- The certificate services database contains certificates used to authenticate users.

 An Active Directory can be restored by either using the server backup utility or any other supported utility.
 It is advisable to select a restore method by considering: